6 Pockets of Wisdom from Relationship Expert Mark Groves

 Human connection specialist Mark Groves discusses six key insights that can help you establish and maintain healthy, functional relationships.
 Point blank: These days, relationships today weird.
 Some will blame our generation’s noncommittal nature on social media (for a lack of human connection) or dating apps (for endless options).
-But truth be told, relationships have always been complicated because feelings are tricky.
+But truth be told, relationships have always been complicated.
+Why?
+Because feelings are tricky.
 Also, who wants to be vulnerable?
 You can rattle off excuses as much as you want, but conflict stems from a singular issue: how connected we are to our true selves.
-Recently, I had the pleasure of hearing “emotional translator” (read: empathetic and empowering relationship expert) Mark Groves speak on the topic.
+I had the pleasure of hearing “emotional translator” (read: empathetic and empowering relationship expert) Mark Groves speak on the topic.
 To pay it forward, I took notes on the major pockets of wisdom he shared.

 2. Your Needs Matter As Much As Your Partner’s“The ultimate goal in relationships is to create safety and security to be yourself,” Mark reiterated.
 In my opinion, this part is the one many people fail to achieve.
-“A defining characteristic of a secure connection is this [credo]: My partner’s needs matter as much as my own—not more than my own, not less than my own, but as much as my own,” explained the relationship expert.
+“A defining characteristic of a secure connection is this: My partner’s needs matter as much as my own—not more than my own, not less than my own, but as much as my own,” explained the relationship expert.
 But if you’re spending too much time tending to your partner’s needs, you’re likely off balance from your own.
 “Most people will self-abandon to save relationships; we’re evolutionary programed to do so,” he warned.
 You learned this as a child and, if you’re not aware, you’ll repeat this toxic pattern in your own relationships as an adult.